jenfi-eng/exam-long-movies-production/README.md

     - Still increment the current month
     - Respond with a failure
 1. Your previous [Movies API](https://github.com/jenfi-eng/exam-short-movie-api) output should now be updated with the new Movies.
+1. Add `RSpec` coverage of API and anything else you believe is necessary.

 ## For simplicity